TarekDib03/Rice-Business-Analytics-Capstone-Market-Value-Housing-Units/README.md

 The distribution of `VALUE` is right skewed.
-A log transformation could help to make the distribution more bell sahped!
+A log transformation could help to make the distribution more bell-shaped!

 ```python